 They tell us, obviously, that voter sentiment is not static.

-Views about candidates can and do shift as Election Day nears — even in races that seem to be near-blowouts by mid-summer.
+Views about candidates can and do shift as Election Day nears — even in races that seem to be near-blowouts in summertime.
 Consider, for example, the 1948 campaign, when President Harry S. Truman trailed Dewey by 11 percentage points in Gallup’s late-July survey.
 Elmo Roper’s polling in July 1948 showed Truman behind by nearly 15 percentage points.

 The cases of poll-winners of July also underscore that campaigns — particularly focused, relentless, and disciplined campaigns of the kind Truman ran to win reelection in 1948 — can make a difference.